Fava beans nutrition is noteworthy for its high vegetable-protein content and dopamine precursors.

 Daily consumption of fava beans would greatly help the sight of those suffering from the disease by providing L-dopa, the precursor of the neurotransmitter.

-The take home from this is that the brain must have both L and C-dopa, otherwise it is unable to produce dopamine in the Substantia Nigra, as normally happens in the healthy brain.
-The Parkinson's patient can either get them from medicines or, if they are lucky, fava beans nutrition may be able to supply all or part of their needs.
+The take home from this is that the brain must have both the Levo and Carbi isomers otherwise it is unable to produce dopamine as happens normally in the healthy Substantia Nigra.
+The Parkinson's patient can either get them from medicines or if they are lucky, fava beans nutrition may be able to supply all or part of their needs.

 Either way living without dopamine is almost impossible.

-I have been unable to confirm, or even suggest really that fava beans nutrition would help prevent Parkinson's disease.
-It is common sense that it would, but sometimes our logic can be quite erroneous.
+I have been unable to confirm or even suggest really that fava beans nutrition would help prevent Parkinson's disease in humans; but it certainly has been shown in experimental mice.
+It is common sense that it would but it is yet to be conclusively proven; sometimes our logic can be quite erroneous.

-In any case, eggs Parkinson's disease makes a wonderful breakfast; we have it daily for much of the year.
+In any case eggs Parkinson's disease makes a wonderful breakfast.
+We have it daily for much of the year; green beans in the growing season and then frozen or sprouted for the other months.

-There are many other reasons confirming that those who frequent fast food restaurants on a regular basis, and those who eat processed meat full of nitrates are on the road, not paved with good intentions, but destined to suffer from serious disease; one of them is Parkinson's.
+There are many other reasons confirming that those who frequent fast food restaurants on a regular basis and those who eat processed meat full of nitrates are on the road, not paved with good intentions but destined to suffer from serious illnesses; one of them is Parkinson's Disease.

-There is also evidence that an unhealthy colon, deficient in the microbiota, is also the source of many of the problems causing the neurodegenerative diseases.
-Taking a probiotic, or enjoying these kefir benefits is the solution.
+There is also evidence that an unhealthy colon, deficient in the normal flora is also the source of many of the problems causing the neurodegenerative diseases.
+Taking a probiotic or enjoying these kefir benefits is the solution.

 After cooking legumes such as fava beans or chickpeas, you will be left with a viscous, brownish and frankly smelly liquid.
 Usually it is discarded but it in fact does have protein, carbohydrate and other plant compounds.

-What is particularly interesting is its use as a emulsifying and foaming agent; and for thickening for example, instead of using cornstarch which is nasty stuff.
+What is particularly interesting is its use as a emulsifying and foaming agent; and for thickening instead of cornstarch or nasty chemicals.

 It can be used instead of egg white; I confess I have not tried it yet but plan to next time I make ice cream.